KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 - **true / false** → **veracious / spurious** (fuller set — authentic · veritable · valid · genuine / fallacious · distorted · counterfeit · invalid · deceptive — in § 2A); **truth-status** → veracity-status.
 "Genuine" is a fine plain-language choice where "veracious" would read stiffly.
 - **graceful dissolution / closure** → localized / lawful.
 - **user** → interlocutor. ("Collaborator" is reserved for AI instances in the seal.)
+- **authority** → legitimacy · standing — **only in the rightful-standing sense**.
+Where "authority" names the *rejected pole* — external command, imposed power, obedience-without-coherence (e.g. **Authority-Based Ethics** contra Structure-Based Ethics; "external authority" assigning fiat value) — it is the very thing the passage critiques and is **kept**.
+Never invert a critique by mapping the command-sense onto the positive "legitimacy."

 ---